 AGUSTÍN PÉREZ RUBIO

-He was also the Artistic Director of the MALBA (Buenos Aires, 2014-18), Chief Curator and Director of the MUSAC (Leon, 2003-13) and a Member of the Board of the CIMAM and the Istanbul Biennial (2017-22).
+He was also the Artistic Director of the MALBA (Buenos Aires, 2014-18), Chief Curator and Director of the MUSAC (Leon, 2003-13).
+Curator of the 11th Berlin Biennale (2018- 2020) and the Chilean Pavilion of the 58th Venice Biennale (2019).
+Member of the Board of the CIMAM and the Istanbul Biennial (2017-22).
 He received the honour of being a Guest Professor at the Institute for Art in Context (Berlin University of the Arts, 2019-20).

 Currently he is co-curating the exhibition: Action / Gesture / Paint: a global story of the women of abstraction 1940-1970 at Whitechapel Gallery, London; Van Gogh Museum; Arles and Kunsthalle Bielefeld (2023- 2024,) and producing the most comprehensive publication about the queer Chilean artist Francisco Copello.